computas/qeye-dk-pubsub-demo/README.md

 terraform apply -var auth_token=$(gcloud auth print-access-token) --var-file project_vars/common.tfvars
 ```

-Things might break because some APIs might not be enabled (I haven't tested on a newly created).
+Things might break because some APIs might not be enabled (I haven't tested on a newly created project).
 Extend services.tf accordingly and re-run.

 If apply keeps breaking, the best might be to destroy it and start from scratch